Master of Mary of Burgundy: Style

-He achieved the modeling of figures and objects by building layers of paint in thin but visible strokes, rather than the then convention of hatching.
-One of his characteristic techniques was to place religious scenes behind a window, create an illusion of depth, and with the scene in the background intended as the main focus of interest.
-The two most well known examples of this are the "Virgin and Child" and "Christ nailed to the Cross" miniatures for the Mary of Burgundy book.
+He achieved the modelling of figures and objects by building layers of paint in thin but visible strokes, rather than the then-conventional method of hatching.
+One of his characteristic techniques was to place religious scenes behind a window, create an illusion of depth, and make the scene in the background the main focus of interest.
+The two best-known examples of this are the "Virgin and Child" and "Christ nailed to the Cross" miniatures in the Mary of Burgundy book.

 The master collaborated with a number of artists of the earlier generation, including Lieven van Lathem, Simon Marmion and Nicolas Spierinc, but soon surpassed them.